 - Once they start going in the potty more often, extend the time it takes for them to get a treat.
 Make a chart and once they fill the chart they get a special reward.
-Eventually you won't need to treats and incentives anymore.
+Eventually, you won't need treats and incentives anymore.

 5. Don't Sweat the Mistakes and Accidents